TAXING SSDI & SSI BENEFITS

 Additionally, when you have an attorney with legal experience, they will have access to Social Security’s decisions throughout the process.
 They can also submit medical evidence that may be missing from your case on your behalf.

 There is evidence that hiring an attorney with the proper experience raises your chances of winning your SSDI and SSI benefits by 30%.
 It is also smart to hire an attorney to help you at your hearing.
 After all, you are the star witness at your hearing.
-If you hire an attorney with experience, they can prepare you to be a good witness at your hearing.
-Learn more about how to prepare for your hearing here.
+If you hire an attorney with experience, then they can prepare you to testify at your hearing.
+Learn how to prepare for your hearing.

 LEARN MORE ABOUT OUR LAW FIRM